teamdsabatam-ops/tideline-expo-app/README.md

 ## Market Survey Video

 - We spoke to actual tourists in Batam.
 People seem to be really interested in the app.
 Both tourists and Business users.
-Please refer to market survey video to learn
+Please refer to market survey video .

 ## Future Scope